Department of Engineering Technology

 Grade Mode: Standard Letter

 CSM 3361.
-Commercial Building Construction Systems.
+Commercial I - Building Construction Systems.

 This is a commercial building construction systems class that deals with soils, site work, heavy foundations, steel, reinforced concrete and pre-cast structures along with common assemblies.
 Commercial MEP’s are studied along with CSI master format, as-built and shop drawings, schedule of values, AIA documents and appropriate building codes.
-Corequisite: CSM 2360 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.